barryclark/jekyll-now/_posts/2020-12-22-Real-Estate-Photography.md

 > I am a carpenter, and the photos on this page are from a ten minute flight session while I was on my lunch break.
 Let me use all 3 batteries (90 minutes) on my drone at your location, and I can get the perfect photos that you need for your listing!

 * If you have reached this page through word of mouth or facebook then you already have my contact information.
-Please text me or call and leave a message, to begin arranging my services.
-[Check out my pricing](/pricing/)_. **Thank you for your interest.**_
+Please text me or call and leave a message, to begin arranging my services. _**[Check out my pricing](/pricing/).
+Thank you for your interest.**_

 ___